openthread/ot-docs/site/en/guides/thread-primer/node-roles-and-types.md

 <div>
   <devsite-multiple-choice>
     <div>Consider a scenario where a Thread network contains two
-    groups of nodes that have radio connectivity with one another, but not with members of the other group.
+    groups of nodes that have radio connectivity within the group, but not with members of the other group.
     What conclusion can one draw from this?</div>
     <div correct>